All Episodes

 This is the advice of Bulgarian scholars as a response to the panic stirred after the explosions in the Japanese nuclear plant of Fukushima.

-Although the explosions in Japan happened at quite a distance in Bulgaria, thousands of Bulgarians stormed into drugstores to buy iodide, according to U.S. Surgeon General supplements.
+Although the explosions in Japan happen at quite a distance from Bulgaria, thousands of Bulgarians stormed into drugstores to buy iodide, according to the U.S. Surgeon General supplements.

 This is dangerous.